lucaseverett/openweather/README.md

 ## How to Install and Start the Server

-To install the neccessary packages, run `npm install`.
+To install the necessary packages, run `npm install`.

 To start the server, run `npm start`.